Picovoice/porcupine/README.md

 #### Low-Level API

-[Porcupine](/binding/react-native/src/porcupine.tsx) provides low-level access to the wake word engine for those who want to incorporate wake word detection into a already existing audio processing pipeline. `Porcupine` also has `fromBuiltInKeywords` and `fromKeywordPaths` static constructors.
+[Porcupine](/binding/react-native/src/porcupine.tsx) provides low-level access to the wake word engine for those who want to incorporate wake word detection into an already existing audio processing pipeline. `Porcupine` also has `fromBuiltInKeywords` and `fromKeywordPaths` static constructors.

 ```javascript